xcart/xcart-docs/_pages/kb_en/modules/x-payments_connector/configuring_the_connection_in_the_x-payments_back_end.md

     6. Make sure the payment configuration you have created is enabled.
         ![]({{site.baseurl}}/attachments/8750414/8719177.png)

-3. Provide your X-Payments application with data required to connect to your X-Cart 5 store:
+3. Provide X-Payments with data required to connect to your X-Cart 5 store:
     1. In the X-Payments back end, go to the 'Online Stores' page (**Settings** -> **Online stores**).
         ![]({{site.baseurl}}/attachments/8750414/8719162.png)
     2. Click **Add new store**.